If you’re considering buying furniture, you’re probably wondering what the best way to finance furniture is.

 Online savings accounts keep the money separate.
 They also help you avoid the temptation to spend the money when times get tough.

-You should earn a much higher interest rate with an online savings account than your local bank or credit union in most cases, too.
+You should earn a much higher interest rate with an online savings account than your local bank or credit union in most cases.
 This makes them an ideal place to store your emergency fund, too.

-Once you have enough money in the savings account to buy the furniture you want, go get it.
+Once you have enough money in savings to purchase the furniture you want, go get it.

 You won’t have to worry about interest, paying off the loan before deferred interest kicks in or a monthly payment after you bring the furniture home.